lorenzo-stoakes/linux-vm-notes/funcs.md

-Otherwise, the number of pages to flush is compared to the [tlb_single_page_flush_ceiling][tlb_single_page_flush_ceiling] variable, which is set at `33`.
+Otherwise, the number of pages to flush is compared to the [tlb_single_page_flush_ceiling][tlb_single_page_flush_ceiling] variable, which is set at `33` by default and tunable via `/sys/kernel/debug/x86/tlb_single_page_flush_ceiling`.
+If this value is set to 0, page-granularity flushes are not performed at all.

 If the number of pages to flush exceeds this value, then a full flush is performed instead.
 The [Documentation/x86/tlb.txt][tlb.txt] documentation goes into more detail as to the trade off between a full flush and individual flushes, and the code comment above this value explains:

 ```c
 /*